nealey/wallart/README.md

 and select the "Update" button instead of configuring WiFi.
 Then you can upload the new .bin firmware file.

-You will have to reconfigure networking after this.
+You may have to reconfigure networking after this.

 Philosophy